mhmdho/CinemaTicket/README.md

 ```

 👉 Visit: http://localhost:8000/admin
-Login with your admin credentials
+and login with your admin credentials